Jskenpo/PROYECTO1_REDES/README.md

 After installing the dependencies and running the application, you'll be able to:

-- View your contact list and their availability.
+- View your contact list, their availability and their custom status.
 - Send and receive messages and files.
 - Manage contact requests and update your status.
 - Register, log in, and delete accounts as needed.
 - Receive notifications for new messages.

-## Contributing

-If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.

-## License
+## Contributors

-This project is licensed under the MIT License.
+- **José Pablo Santisteban Vargas - 21153**